dirtslayer/dirtslayer.github.io/_posts/2016-12-26-boxing-day-blog.md

 The new site is 1000 times easier to change and work with.
 I am using Jekyll and Github Pages.
 Markdown is the bomb.

-I am not one to anounce my plans but this site will be adding content more often now.
-I am planning an article about managing your sensitive information with Keepass, beginning an RC car hobby, learning programming, some javascript joy and hopefully lots more.

-Lastly, I just want to say thank you for coming here, if you know me already, thank you for your patience - seriously.
-I have been super busy the last 4 years parenting and working.
-My long term goals are to be in the tech industry full time, so I had better get cracking and start writing!

 [dirtslayer-gh]:   https://github.com/dirtslayer